The QED of Bernab\'eu-Tarrach sumrule for electric polarizability and its implication for the Lamb shift

 The MAID results are shown in Fig.~\fref{BT_B_integrals} by dashed curves.
 They can be compared to the solid curves representing the $\chi$PT calculation of the $\pi N$ channel, as explained above.
-Note that for the Baldin sumrule the discrepancy between MAID and $\chi$PT is very large because of the $\De$(1232) and other $N^\ast$ resonances.
-For the BT sumrule, the leading-order $\chi$PT describes the empirial MAID cross section rather well, and hence their BT integrals agree at such low cutoffs.
+Note that for the Baldin sum rule the discrepancy between MAID and $\chi$PT is very large because of the $\De$(1232) and other $N^\ast$ resonances.
+For the BT sum rule, the leading-order $\chi$PT describes the empirial MAID cross section rather well, and hence their BT integrals agree at such low cutoffs.

 Furthermore, from the $\chi$PT calculation we know that the full BT integral gives, $I_\mathrm{BT}(\Lambda \to \infty) \simeq 7 \times 10^{-4}$ fm$^3$.
-Taking into account the anomalous magnetic moment term, \beq \frac{\al_\mathrm{em} \varkappa_p^2}{4M_p^3} \simeq 0.54\times 10^{-4}\, \mathrm{fm}^3 \eeq we obtain the proton electric polarizability of about 7.5 (in the usual units).
+Taking into account the anomalous magnetic moment term, \beq \frac{\al_\mathrm{em} \varkappa_p^2}{4M_p^3} \simeq 0.54\times 10^{-4}\, \mathrm{fm}^3, \eeq we obtain the proton electric polarizability of about 7.5 (in the usual units).
 This can be compared to the PDG value \cite{ParticleDataGroup:2022pth}: $\alpha_{E1}^p = 11.2\pm0.4$.
-It is quite plausible that this difference will be diminished by inclusion of other channels.
-One can see that for the Baldin sumrule the single-$\pi N$-channel value of about 11.6 is also different from the inclusive result of $14 \pm 0.2$.
-The relative difference here is smaller than in the BT sumrule, because apparently the Baldin sumrule converges faster.
+It is quite plausible that this difference will be diminished by inclusion of other channels, predominately the $\pi \pi N$ channel.
+One can see that for the Baldin sum rule the single-$\pi N$-channel value of about 11.6 is also different from the inclusive result of $14 \pm 0.2$.
+The relative difference here is smaller than in the BT sum rule, because apparently the Baldin sum rule converges faster.